 - Branded shopping bags (around $200.00 for 150; the price per bag decreases with larger orders)

-- Branded bookmarks (start around $95 for 500; price per bookmark decreases with larger orders)
+- Branded bookmarks (around $95 for 500; price per bookmark decreases with larger orders)

 - Books, magazines, CDs, etc. (Costs vary, especially depending on whether you’re selling new books, used books, or both).
 Sufficient funds will be needed for initial inventory to properly stock the shop.